 Download the Ai1 Model

-To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – typical real estate DCF models sell on a monthly subscription basis at $100 – $300+ per license).
+To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – similar real estate DCF models sell for $300 – $1,000+ per license).
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.

 We regularly update the model (see version notes).
 Paid contributors to the model receive a new download link via email each time the model is updated.